 Tips to Maximize Productivity When Working From Home

 If you’re one of the millions of Canadians who had to make the shift from working in an office setting to working at home during the height of the pandemic, you’ll know that it comes with a unique set of challenges.
-Many people have been able to return to the office in recent months, however, for just as many, working from home became a permanent arrangement.
+Many people have been able to return to the office, however, for just as many, working from home became a permanent arrangement.

 The vast majority of our staff at BigSteelBox are in the same boat as you!
-Most of us transitioned from our desks at our stores and offices to our homes until early 2022, and many of us are continuing to work from home at least part of the time.
+Most of us transitioned from our desks at our stores and offices to our homes until early 2022.
+Today, many of our corporate office staff have embraced a hybrid workplace model where they work from home part of the time, but also spend several days in the shared office.

-For anyone who isn’t used to working from home regularly, it can take time to feel comfortable and get into a new routine.
+However, if working from home is new to you, it can take time to feel comfortable and get into a new routine.
 So, to help you through this transition, we’ve come up with some tips to make this process smoother so you can maximize your productivity (and comfort!) while working from home.

 1. Keep work space separate from home space